-As a result of these changes to the proposed amendment, a Notice of Revised Rulemaking will be published in the State Register on July 18, 2018.
+As a result of these changes to the proposed amendment, a Notice of Emergency Adoption and Revised Rulemaking was published in the State Register on October 3, 2018.
+An assessment of public comment received through October 25, 2018 can be found in Attachment G.